mxagar/space_exploration/geospatial_data_guide/README.md

 ## 6. Creating and Joining GeoDataFrames

+:warning: **I made this section before the previous ones, but its contents are mostly contained in the previous ones.**

 Besides Shapely geometry files, we have GeoJSON files, which can be read by Geopandas, too.
 They have these advantages:

 - They integrate everything in a JSON file.